4th/5th Grades with Erica Luhn

 I received my B.A. in Child Development from Sacramento State.
 From there I went on to get my Master in Education with an emphasis in Equity and Social Justice from San Francisco State.
 While I was working on my Masters, I was a 1:1 aide in an SDC classroom and a 1:1 aide in a 5th Grade classroom.
 In addition to working, I also volunteered at Oakland Children’s Hospital in their school room.
 After spending so much time in the classroom I decided it was time for me to get my Teaching Credential.
 After receiving my credential from Holy Names, I went on to teach 2nd Grade at Thornhill Elementary School in Oakland.
 When we moved back to San Luis Obispo, I taught 4th grade at C.L.
 Smith.
 Once my youngest son was born I decided to take off of work to be home with my two boys.
 I look forward to this upcoming year of learning, growing and exploring the world in Green Forum!

-Please visit the Green Forum website for information about our forum by clicking the link below.
+Please visit the Green Forum calendar by clicking the link below:

 Contact Green Forum

 PLEASE NOTE: This contact form is generally sent to the forum teacher, but may also be sent or forwarded to a parent representative.
 If you have a confidential or private concern, please contact the forum teacher directly via email, phone or in person.